 People with disabilities are the largest minority in the world.
-As per the World Health Organization (WHO), approximately 15 percent of the world population lives with disability.
+The World Health Organization (WHO) states that approximately 15 percent of the world population lives with disability.
 Data on United States youth shows that nearly 10 percent of the 62 million children in the United States who are under the age of 15 have a disability.
 People with disabilities are a diverse group with different needs and experience.
-People with disabilities come from different cultures and have many personal as well as professional interests in a variety of fields.
-People with disabilities can identify with any gender and sexual orientation.
+They come from different cultures and have many personal as well as professional interests in a variety of fields.
+They can identify with any gender and sexual orientation.
 Regardless of gender identity or sexual orientation, people with disabilities can enjoy satisfying relationships (as friends, partners, lovers, and spouses) with people of any ability status.
 People with disabilities can also build loving homes and be great parents to children of any ability status.

 Disability Rights and Etiquette

 Prejudice against people with disabilities is called ableism.
 Ableism is just as serious as racism, sexism, or other forms of prejudice.
 Many students with disabilities are protected by laws like the Americans with Disabilities Act (ADA) and have an Individualized Education Plan (IEP) or 504 Plan to support their needs.
 Legal compliance is critical, but laws are just a starting point for equity and do not fix attitudes.
 While interactions are less likely to go well if ableism is present, etiquette centers respect and allows people to feel welcome.